adidas/api-guidelines/message/foreign-key-relations.md

 # Foreign Key Relations

 ## Link or Embed Foreign Key Relation
-When a resource representation includes relation with another (foreign) resource the relation **MUST** be expressed as a link relation or embed the related resource.
+When a resource representation includes relation with another (foreign) resource, the relation **MUST** be expressed as a link relation or embed the related resource.

 #### Example
 Use: